-Andy's unique point of view on the world has been seen in publications like the New York Times, the Wall Street Journal, and as a contributor to Forbes.
+Andy's unique point of view on the world has been seen in publications like CBS, New York Times, CNN, Wall Street Journal, and as a contributor to Forbes since 2012.
 He is a sought after speaker on the topics of sales, new business development, and our place in the digital world we're creating.
-Andy has consulted companies such as BMW, American Airlines, and, most recently, HBO's Silicon Valley on the mindset and philosophies of current start-up culture and entrepreneurship.
+Andy has coached executives at companies like Goldman Sachs, Facebook, and Google and served as a consultant on innovation projects at companies such as Absolut, BMW, American Airlines, and perhaps most notably on bringing the entrepreneur’s perspective to Season One of HBO's Silicon Valley.

 Andy lives in New York City where he is active in the tech and startup communities.
 His the immediate past President of the New York Texas A&M Club, the largest alumni club outside of Texas and has been an officer for five years.
 He is also the founder of the Aggie Venture Community, bringing together Aggies in technology and venture backed companies to strengthen the global Aggie Network of innovators.
 Andy doesn't slow down much, but when he does he can be found gardening in his West Village backyard or working on his next career as an amateur chef and hosting dinning parties that bringing together Good People for great conversation.